-The Dodd-Frank Act requires a securitizer to retain at least 5% of the risk associated with mortgage loans that are securitized, and in some cases the retained risk may be allocated between the securitizer and the lender that originated the loan.
+The Dodd-Frank Act requires a securitizer to retain at least 5% of the risk associated with mortgageloans that are securitized, and in some cases the retained risk may be allocated between the securitizer and the lender that originated the loan.
 This risk retention requirement does not apply to mortgage loans that are Qualified Residential Mortgages ("QRMs") or that are insured by the FHA or another federal agency.
 In 2011, federal regulators released a proposed risk retention rule that included a definition of QRM.
 In response to public comments regarding the proposed rule, federal regulators issued a revised proposed rule in August 2013.
 The revised proposed rule generally defines QRM as a mortgage meeting the requirements of a QM.
-The regulators also proposed an alternative QRM definition ("QM-plus") which utilizes certain QM criteria but also includes a maximum loan-to-value ratio ("LTV") of 70%.
+The regulators also proposed an alternative QRM definition ("QM-plus") which utilizes certain QM criteria but also includes a maximumloan-to-value ratio ("LTV") of

+70%.
 Neither of the revised definitions of QRM considers the use of mortgage insurance for purposes of calculating LTV.
-While substantially all of our new risk written in 2013 and in the first quarter of 2014 was on loans that met the QM definition (and, therefore, the proposed rule expired on October 30, 2013.
-The final timing of the adoption of any risk retention regulation and the definition of QRM remains uncertain.
+While substantially all of our new risk written in 2013 and in the first quarter of 2014 was on loans that met the QM definition(and, therefore, the proposed general QRM definition), none of our new insurance written met the QM-plus definition.
+The public comment period for the revised proposed rule expired on October 30, 2013.
+The final timing of the adoption of any risk retention regulation and the definition QRM remains uncertain.
 Because of the capital support provided by the U.S. Government, the GSEs satisfy the Dodd-Frank risk-retention requirements while they are in conservatorship.
 Therefore, lenders that originate loans that are sold to the GSEs while they are in conservatorship would not be required to retain risk associated with those loans.

-The amount of new insurance that we write may be materially adversely affected depending on, among other things, (a) the final definition of QRM and its LTV requirements and (b) whether lenders choose mortgage insurance for non-QRM loans.
+The amount of new insurance that we write may be materially adversely affected dependingon, among other things, (a) the final definition of QRM and its LTV requirements and (b) whether lenders choose mortgage insurance for non-QRM loans.
 In addition, changes in the final regulations regarding treatment of GSE-guaranteed mortgage loans, or changes in the conservatorship or capital support provided to the GSEs by the U.S. Government, could impact the manner in which the risk-retention rules apply to GSE securitizations, originators who sell loans to GSEs and our business.
 For other factors that could decrease the demand for mortgage insurance, see our risk factor titled "If the volume of low down payment home mortgage originations declines, the amount of insurance that we write could decline, which would reduce our revenues."